In the election of May 2nd 2019, our campaign for better councillors on Rother District Council swept the board with

 They voted in favour of no change.
 An option that had been supported by only 364 people.
 Compared to over 8,600.

-Only one of the Rother councillors from the ruling party representing Bexhill voted for a town council: the others opposed it or were not there.
+Only one of the Rother councillors from the ruling party representing Bexhill voted for a town council: the others, including the mayor, opposed it or were not there.

-Let’s see what Bexhill residents will vote on May 2nd 2019.
-Are they impressed with Rother and the way they run the town?
-Or are they ready for change?
+We were keen to see what Bexhill residents would vote on May 2nd.
+Were they impressed with Rother and the way they run the town?
+Or were they ready for change?
 In these difficult times we need representatives we can trust.

-We hope to deliver our election newsletter to every household.
-Read it and see what you think.
-If we get better councillors then we stand a better chance of getting a town council eventually too.
-Whatever happens, we will have told Rother that Bexhill residents have a voice and should not be taken for granted.
+If we got better councillors then we stood a better chance of getting a town council eventually too.
+Whatever happened, we would have told Rother that Bexhill residents have a voice and should not be taken for granted.